 Application Swimming pools

-Even with the best possible water treatment in swimming pools, nuisance byproducts are almost always released from the water surface.
-Removing these byproducts by ventilation with sufficient fresh outside air is necessary to achieve healthy air quality.
-New laws and regulations set tough requirements for air quality.
-This requires annual measurement of the amount of trichloramine in the air at the most critical location.
-Proper air distribution and flushing in the swimming hall are also necessary for good air quality.
+Even with the best possible water treatment in swimming pools, unwanted by-products are almost always released from the water surface.
+Removing these by-products through ventilation with adequate fresh air is essential to achieve healthy air quality.
+New laws and regulations impose strict requirements for air quality.
+For instance, the amount of trichloramine in the air at critical locations must be measured annually.
+Proper air distribution and circulation in the swimming hall are also necessary to maintain good air quality.

 zwembad